-NURS 9710b, Health Care Policy, Politics, and Process Lisa Summers This course provides an overview of past and current health policy literature and research.
+NURS 9710b, Health Care Policy, Politics, and Process Staff

+This course provides an overview of past and current health policy literature and research.
 It also provides the student with the opportunity to critically analyze basic concepts, principles, and consequences of policy options for achieving selected health services goals across the spectrum of health and health care systems.
 It is built upon the understanding that health care delivery is the transformation of health science into health service.
 Students increase their aptitude in the three P's - policy, politics, and process - in order to shape health care delivery changes.
 Policy, politics, and process occur in organizational, state, tribal, and federal spaces.
 In this era of sweeping health reform, it is imperative that students understand the players, the interactions, and the routes to change.
 The class discusses contemporary policy changes and debates.
 Students examine a policy relevant to their own work.
 Required of all D.N.P. students in the second year.
-This is a hybrid course, taken concurrently with NURS 9720.
 3 Course cr